-- The locations for Sentara Healthcare Occupational Health clinics may be found here: Occupational Health Services.
+- The locations for Sentara Healthcare Employee Health clinics may be found here: Employee Health Services.

-- The pre-placement assessment must be completed, with all results available to the Occupational Health department, by the Thursday prior to the employee’s intended date of hire.
-If results are not available to the Occupational Health department by that Thursday, the employee’s Orientation Day 1 will be adjusted to a later date.
-Therefore, we recommend scheduling the assessment for a date that is 1 – 3 weeks prior to the your planned start date.
+- The pre-placement assessment should be scheduled at least 1-3 weeks prior to your target start date to allow adequate time to be fully cleared.
+This assessment must be completed, with all results available to the Employee Health department, by the Thursday prior to the employee’s intended date of hire.
+If results are not available to the Employee Health department by that Thursday, the employee’s date of hire will be adjusted to a later date.

 - Please allow at least an hour to complete your health screen, and arrive at least 15 minutes prior to the time of your appointment.